How does scuba diving burn calories and is scuba diving a good workout to loose weight?

 Why do you lose body heat faster in water?

-According to US Search and Rescue Task Force water conducts heat away from the body 25 times faster than air due to its greater density.
-This means that in water we lose heat much more quickly than we do on land.
+According to US Search and Rescue Task Force water conducts heat away from the body 25 times faster than air due.
+This is due to its greater density.

-On land body temperature can drop to low levels in air temperatures of around 10C (50F).
-But in water the same can happen in temperatures of 21C (70F) or below.
-In fact water between the temperatures of 15-21C (60-70F) is regarded as dangerous.
+On land body temperature can drop to low levels in air temperatures of around 10°C (50°F).
+But in water the same can happen in temperatures of 21°C (70°F) or below.

-So despite the fact that scuba divers wear exposure suits, heat loss still occurs more when we dive than happens on land.
+Therefore despite the fact that scuba divers wear exposure suits, significant heat loss still occurs.
 Our body’s Non-Shivering Thermogenesis increases.
 Our Basal Metabolic Rate increases, and as a result we burn more calories.

 More Reading: What is the difference between a wetsuit and a dry suit?

 In comparison, and according to Healthline, the average person burns around 114 calories running a mile.
-Therefore, in order to achieve the same result as scuba diving, you’d have to run between 5-6 miles.
+Therefore, in order to achieve the same calorie burn result as scuba diving you’d have to run over 5 miles.

 How can I burn 500 calories a day?

-The question of “how can I burn 500 calories a day," which I know people ask, is why not learn to scuba dive.
-But if you ask how can you burn 1000 calories a day?
-First get scuba diving certification, and then go for two scuba dives a day instead.
+The question of “how can I burn 500 calories a day“; Why not learn to scuba dive.
+But if you ask how you burn 1000 calories a day?
+First get your scuba diving certification, and then go for two scuba dives a day instead!

-As already discussed, scuba diving burns plenty of calories, despite the fact that it’s a low impact sport.
+As already discussed, scuba diving burns plenty of calories despite the fact that it’s a low impact sport.
 So why not include scuba diving as a weight loss program and have fun and excitement whilst doing so.

 How many calories do you burn in an hour of snorkeling?